 Luckily, by law, your Texas Electricity Bill will have a section that highlights the average price you paid for electricity service.

 - Shop for a better electricity rate.

 Use ElectricityPlans.com to easily find a better rate for the same energy usage.
-Use the Calculate Your Bill feature to check what rate you would be paying for that same amount of electricity
+Use the Calculate Your Bill feature to check what rate you would be paying now on that bill.

 - Compare your current rate vs. what you could be paying